Man completing best tax efficient investing review on laptop

 It is worth noting that this allowance is tapered for individuals with an adjusted income of over £240,000 and a threshold income of over £200,000, reducing by £1 for every £2 over your adjusted income, down to a minimum reduced annual allowance of £4,000.

 Similar to an ISA, your pension pot is able to grow in a tax-free environment.
-Once you have paid into a pension scheme, this amount can be invested into allowable assets, which can provide an income or growth without needing to pay tax.
+Once you have paid into a pension scheme, this amount can be invested into allowable assets, which can provide income or growth without needing to pay tax.

 For experienced investors, Self-Invested Personal Pensions (SIPPs) have become popular for achieving exactly that.
 Whether they go into venture capital investments, bond transactions, commercial property investments or otherwise, the SIPP offers greater flexibility over where pension funds can be invested.
 This, combined with the scheme’s generous tax reliefs, has helped to make the SIPP an increasingly popular option.

 Alternatively, for directors of limited companies, the Small Self-Administered Scheme (SSAS) can be a useful consideration.
-A SSAS, unlike a SIPP, is an occupational pension scheme, often set-up by a business’ directors for themselves, their employees and select family members.
-It allows members' funds to be invested in a broader range of assets, and also offers greater freedom over scheme rules and limits.
+A SSAS, unlike a SIPP, is an occupational pension scheme, often set up by a business’ directors for themselves, their employees and select family members.
+It allows members' funds to be invested in a broader range of assets and also offers greater freedom over scheme rules and limits.
 SSASs provide investors with an opportunity to build a well-diversified investment portfolio that can double as a vehicle for business growth.

 As with all pension schemes, both routes provide tax relief at the prevailing rate of income tax, meaning for every £1,000 contributed a basic rate taxpayer can claim back £200 and an additional-rate taxpayer £450.
 Any gain made from investments through these schemes will be free of capital gains tax, meaning shares held in the pension can achieve growth without any risk of paying CGT when they are sold.

-Venture Capital Schemes:
+Venture Capital Schemes

-For experienced investors especially – typically those qualifying as high-net-worth individuals or sophisticated investors – a number of particularly generous tax efficient investment products exist within the UK’s venture capital space:
+For experienced investors especially – typically those qualifying as high-net-worth individuals or sophisticated investors – a number of particularly generous tax-efficient investment products exist within the UK’s venture capital space:

 The reliefs offered by the EIS, SEIS and VCTs are similar, but the primary difference among the routes lies in the structure of VCTs in comparison to the EIS and SEIS.